adsick/mem/design/design.md

 `mem todo feed a cat`

 > created todo#7

-> `mem done todo#7`
+`mem done todo#7`
 > todo#7 done

 `mem list todo`

 `mem undo`

-## Structure
+## Structure>

 ### indexing

-each document assigned a unique id, it is used to refer to documents internally. documents could be accessed by their id, but that is not so user-friendly, instead we will 'classify' the document like so: note#4, todo#7, rust-note#2 etc. this literally means "the fourth note, the seventh todo and the second note which has rust topic.
+each document assigned a unique id, it is used to refer to documents internally. documents could be accessed by their ids, but that is not so user-friendly, instead we will 'classify' the document like so: note#4, todo!7, rust#2 etc. this literally means "the fourth note, the seventh todo and the second note which has rust topic.

 ### Lists